 Honoraria are payments for very short duration of service that are typically are used to compensate an individual for service as a panel member or presenter at a conference.
 Honoraria are processed by the principle investigator, who issues a letter to the individual offering to compensate them in return for their participation in an activity.
 The individual to receive the honorarium must complete relevant tax forms and sign the letter accepting the offer.
 The W-9 tax form is used for U.S. citizens.
 Other tax forms are used for non-U.S. citizens.
 Payments to non-U.S. citizens must be cleared through the Tax Accounting Department.
 To process payment, the PI must submit an "Expense Authorization" to the Accounts Payable Office accompanied by relevant tax forms, the letter of offer and the individual's signed acceptance.

-The GUMC Office of Sponsored Research (OSR) is the Georgetown University entry point for initiation of clinical trial agreements and the only office authorized to negotiate and execute clinical trial agreements.
-OSR works collaboratively with the Clinical Trials Office (CTO), the Medical Center Office responsible for reviewing and approving proposed clinical trial budgets.
+OSR works collaboratively with the Clinical Research Operations Office (CROO), the Medical Center Office responsible for assisting with start-up and administration of clinical studies.
 Click here for an overview of clinical trial agreement setup at GUMC.

-The Office of Regulatory Affairs (ORA) has established eRIC (Electronic Research and Information Compliance) System for submission and approval of clinical trial protocols.
-Contact firstname.lastname@example.org additional details.
+The Office of Regulatory Affairs (ORA) has established eRIC (Electronic Research and Information Compliance) for submission and approval of clinical trial protocols.
+Contact the Institutional Review Board (IRB) for additional details.

 **Note** Investigators are encouraged to seek IRB approval as early in the process as possible.
 OSR will not establish a spending account, which is required to begin enrollment, prior to receiving notification of IRB approval.